maxdokukin/mac-email-to-html-export/readme.md

     ```bash
     python3 main.py
     ```
-* When prompted for the input path, drag and drop the folder containing your .mbox files (e.g., MyExport) into the terminal window and press Enter.
+* When prompted for the input path, drag and drop the folder containing your .mbox files (e.g., `MyExport`) into the terminal window and press Enter.
+* **Note:** The script will output verbose debug logs ("Phase 1", "Phase 2") showing exactly how messages are being linked.

 ### 3. Archive Access
-* The script generates a new directory titled with your original folder name plus an _html suffix (e.g., MyExport_html).
+* The script generates a new directory titled with your original folder name plus a `_Debug_Threaded` suffix (e.g., `MyExport_Debug_Threaded`).
 * Launch the `index.html` file inside that new folder using any modern web browser to view your offline archive.

 ---

 ## Troubleshooting and Maintenance

-* **UTF-8 Standards:** If text characters appear incorrectly, ensure your browser is set to auto-detect UTF-8 encoding.
+* **Ghost Nodes:** If you see threads that seem to start in the middle of a conversation, it is likely because the original "root" email was not present in your export.
+The script handles this gracefully by creating invisible "ghost" parents to keep the tree structure intact.
 * **Relative Path Integrity:** Do not separate the `index.html` file from the `data` folder, as this will break the internal links and image references.
-* **Scalability:** The script is capable of handling thousands of messages; however, browser performance during the initial load may vary based on your hardware specifications.
+* **Browser Performance:** The script is capable of handling thousands of messages; however, extremely large archives (10,000+ threads) may require a few seconds to load the initial index.

 ---

 ## Metadata
-* **Version:** 3.1.0
+* **Version:** 4.0.0 (Strict Threading Update)
-* **Developer Context:** Designed for users seeking a minimalist, distraction-free email reading environment.
+* **Developer Context:** Designed for users seeking a minimalist, distraction-free email reading environment with forensic-level threading accuracy.
 * **License:** Open Source / MIT

 ---

+## Search Engine Optimized Description
+This local email backup utility allows users to preserve their digital history in a privacy-focused, offline format.
+By converting Mbox files to HTML, it eliminates the need for bulky email clients while maintaining a professional, organized structure.
+This script is optimized for developers and researchers looking for a lightweight email forensics or personal data management solution with robust conversation threading.
 ## SEO Keywords
-Email archiving software, Python Mbox converter, Apple Mail backup tool, Macintosh System 7 UI, Steve Jobs design aesthetic, offline email viewer, Russian email character fix, Cyrillic email decoder, open source email forensics, local email management, Mbox to HTML script.
+Email archiving software, Python Mbox converter, Apple Mail backup tool, JWZ threading algorithm, Microsoft Thread-Index parser, Macintosh System 7 UI, Steve Jobs design aesthetic, offline email viewer, Russian email character fix, Cyrillic email decoder, open source email forensics, local email management.